Matteo-Malve/ion_propulsion/README.md

 # Ion Propulsion:
 ### Simulation of the electrical field with Goal Oriented adaptive refinement

-*A project by Claudia Mallimaci e Matteo Malvestiti*
+*A Master Thesis by Matteo Malvestiti*

+The code is currently Work In Progress.

 ---